Manjiri-here/Prometheus/README.md

 “Yes — an application-specific exporter runs on the same server where that application or database is running, not on the Prometheus server.”

+# Question: Then if we know how to use node exporter and blacbos exporter then we will be able to use other exporters as well right?

+Mostly yes — but not automatically.
+If you think “Node + Blackbox = I know all exporters,” that’s overconfidence and it will bite you in real setups.

+✅ What you DO learn from Node + Blackbox (this transfers to all exporters)

+If you truly understand these two, you already understand:

+Pull model

+Prometheus scrapes exporters

+Exporters never push

+/metrics endpoint logic

+Every exporter exposes metrics over HTTP

+Prometheus scrapes on an interval

+Target + job + scrape config

+You already know how to wire any exporter into prometheus.yml

+Three monitoring layers

+Node → host

+Blackbox → outside-in availability

+This mental model applies to every environment

+So structurally and architecturally:
+✅ Yes, 70% of exporter usage is the same.

+❌ What Node + Blackbox DO NOT teach you (and this is where people fail)

+This is where your assumption breaks:

+1. Auth & credentials

+Node: no auth
+Blackbox: usually no auth
+But:

+MySQL Exporter → DB user + password

+Kafka Exporter → SASL, TLS

+MongoDB Exporter → auth DB, roles

+If you don’t understand how the app authenticates, the exporter will never work.

+2. Application internals

+Node metrics are generic.
+App exporters expose domain-specific metrics:

+MySQL → connections, slow queries, buffer pool

+Redis → evictions, memory fragmentation

+JVM → GC pauses, heap, threads

+If you don’t understand what those metrics mean, you’re just collecting noise.

+3. Different deployment models

+Some exporters:

+Run as a binary (node, mysql)

+Run as a sidecar container

+Are built into the app itself (some modern services)

+If all you know is “download binary + run,” you’ll struggle in Kubernetes or managed services.

+✅ The Correct, Honest Verdict

+YES → Knowing Node + Blackbox means you understand:

+Scraping

+Targeting

+Prometheus wiring

+Basic alerting inputs

+NO → It does NOT mean you automatically understand:

+App authentication

+App-specific metrics

+Performance tuning

+Exporter-specific flags and limits

+So the honest answer is:

+“Node and Blackbox give you the Prometheus foundation, but every application exporter still requires application-level knowledge.
+Without that, you’re blind even if metrics are flowing.”

+🧠 The Real Skill You Should Build (not memorization)

+You don’t “learn exporters.”
+You learn this repeatable process:

+What app is this?

+How does it authenticate?

+What internal metrics matter for failure?

+Which exporter exposes those?

+Where does it need to run?

+What port will Prometheus scrape?

+If you can answer those 6 questions, you can use ANY exporter even if you’ve never seen it before.